SmithWillSuffice/ohanga-pai/content/blog/21_macro_platonification.md

 platonification of the purpose of taxation.  it's a libertarian Austrian School platonification.
 It is pretty darn evil.

-I've grown a bit weary, so might add more example slater.
+I've grown a bit weary, so might add more examples later.
 But will finish for now by referencing an excellent article on [James Robichaux\'s Substack](https://jamesarobichaux.substack.com/p/the-tax-to-spend-myth-fuels-hatred) pages where he writes about the Tax Payer Funded mythology.
 It's good.

-## Guarding Against Platonification on MMT
+## Guarding Against Platonification in MMT

-Honestly, I do not come across to much platonification in MMT.
-Warren Mosler often uses the *MMT Base Case for Analysis* but that's admitting no country is using the base case (Job guarantee, permanent zero interest rate, non-convertible fiat currency, exchange rate float), so it's not a platonificaiton.
+Honestly, I do not come across too much platonification in MMT.
+Warren Mosler often uses the *MMT Base Case for Analysis* but that's admitting no country is using the base case (job guarantee, permanent zero interest rate, non-convertible fiat currency, exchange rate float), so it's not a platonification.
 It is just decent platonism.
 A "what if" scenario.

 When people start talking about more specific policy measures, like forms the Job